-The final exam will consist of an in-class, open-book essay on two works we will have read this semester, works other than the works you wrote on for your papers.
-At the exam, you will be given paper topics from which to choose.
-The final exam will be worth 100 points, and will be graded on the same 10% scale as the Papers.
-If you miss the final exam as a result of an absence, a make-up will be considered only with verifiable justification according to the "Attendance and Lateness Policies" section above.
+The final exam will consist of an in-class, open-book essay on two works we will have read this semester, works other than the ones you wrote on for your two papers.
+At the exam, you will be given paper topics from which to choose, and you will write your essay in a blue book.
+If you miss the final exam as a result of an absence, a make-up will be considered only with verifiable justification according to the "Attendance Policy" section above.
 There is no make-up for a final missed during an unexcused absence.
+The final exam will be worth 50 points, and will be graded on the following 10% scale: